FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 **Firely Server Import (FSI)** is a CLI application designed to optimize massive resource ingestion into a Firely Server instance.
 In contrast to resource ingestion by sending HTTP requests to a running Firely Server instance, this tool writes data directly to the underlying FS database which increases the throughput significantly.

 .. note::

-    Currently, this tool only supports import into SQL Server database, however, we are working on support for MongoDB.
+    * Currently, this tool only supports import into SQL Server database, however, we are working on support for MongoDB.
+    * The tool is in beta stage and can be tested only after consulting us.

 ..
 Installation
 .. ------------